For decades, Palo Alto has been a very desirable place to live.

 - Under parked projects, including:

-Grandfathered credit for garage and parking lot spaces that no longer exist; outdated exceptions still active in the code for decades after they are needed; parking reductions for transportation demand management programs that are never monitored; highly outdated parking ratios.
-In the age of open space offices, Palo Alto's assumption of one office works for 250 or 300 square feet, is way too generous.
+Grandfathered credit for garage and parking lot spaces that no longer exist; outdated exceptions still active in the code for decades after they are needed; parking reductions for transportation demand management programs that must be enforced; highly outdated parking ratios.
+In the age of open space offices, Palo Alto's assumption of one office worker for 250 or 300 square feet, is way too generous.
 The overall result is that for years, it is rare to find an office project in town that in any meaningful way fully accounts for the impact of its occupants.

 - Planned Community (PC) Zoning District